Cheri Gaulke: Career

 In 1991 Gaulke was an Artist Book Resident at Women's Studio Workshop in Rosendale, NY.
-While a resident, Gaulke published Impedement, a handmade artist's book that investigates the abuse of women's footwear and feet through the ages, from the ancient Chinese foot binding to high heeled shoes of the present.
+While a resident, Gaulke published Impedement, a handmade artist's book that investigates the abuse of women's footwear and feet through the ages, from ancient Chinese foot binding to high heeled shoes of the present.
 Personal and historical narratives illustrate the results of cultures’ persisting foot fetish.
 Nested within the book is a pop-up which presents the reader with a packet of “seeds” for change.
 Impedement was published as an edition of 200.

 Gaulke has received grants from the National Endowment for the Arts, the California Arts Council, the City of Los Angeles Cultural Affairs Department, and the Brody Arts Fund.
 She has exhibited her work in numerous formats all over the world, including exhibitions at the Los Angeles Art Association (LAAA) and Museum of Modern Art as well as on buses and in churches.
 Gaulke's 2013 video Cycle of the Witch, which explores the development of her identity from her childhood as a Midwestern minister's daughter to her adulthood as a lesbian feminist artist living in Los Angeles, was screened at the 'Tapping the Third Realm' exhibition at the Otis College of Art and Design and at Loyola Marymount University in 2013.
 Her 2016 video 'I Am Be,' which retells the myth of Demeter and Persephone to explore the theme of sexual violence, was screened at the Harvard Westlake School in 2016.

-In 1986 Gaulke received the Vesta Award from the Los Angeles Woman's Building for Contributions to Performance art, and she was honored with a mid-career fellowship from the Cultural Affairs Department (COLA grant) in 2004–05.
+In 1986 Gaulke received the Vesta Award from the Los Angeles Woman's Building for Contributions to Performance Art, and she was honored with a mid-career fellowship from the Cultural Affairs Department (COLA grant) in 2004–05.
 In 2013, she received the Art as a Hammer Award from the Center for the Study of Political Graphics.